Summary

 15. Is concurrently involved in another study that could affect outcomes of IA treatment

-16. Has evidence of active cancer, terminal illness, high risk of embolic stroke, atrial fibrillation, significant co-morbidities, major surgery ≤ 30 days pre-procedure, psychiatric disorders, substance abuse, or a life expectancy of less than 5 years
+16. Has evidence of active cancer, terminal illness, high risk of embolic stroke, unstable atrial fibrillation, significant co-morbidities, major surgery ≤ 30 days pre-procedure, psychiatric disorders, substance abuse, or a life expectancy of less than 5 years

 17. Has a contraindication to angiography, radiographic contrast agents, or any medications that are typically used during the procedure, and any other contraindications listed in the Investigational DFU